IvTema/stepik-auto-tests-course/README.md

 # stepik-auto-tests-course
-for stepik course homework
+this is for stepik course homework
-test 1